OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 OpenChain means [OpenChain ISO/IEC 5230:2020](https://www.iso.org/standard/81039.html), the international standard that specifies the key requirements of a quality open source license compliance program in order to provide a benchmark that builds trust between organizations exchanging software solutions that incorporate open source software.
 The OpenChain standard is produced by the [OpenChain project](https://www.openchainproject.org) of the Linux Foundation.

 ### Transitive dependencies
 Transitive dependencies are all components that are necessary for the software to run.
-They include direct dependencies, the dependencies of these dependencies, the dependencies of the latter, and so on.
+They include any dependency ofthe package that is not a direct dependency.

 ## 3. Requirements